 With some difficulty we reconnected with the GR and plunged down into a morass of sand, pools and fences, part of a sand-mining operation.
-Here the GR signs vanished and it took us some time to struggle downstream to a picnic area and find them again.
+Here the GR signs vanished and it took us some time to struggle downstream to a picnic area and rediscover them.

 At last we were back on the canal, or rather on the towpath.
 The canal itself was dry again and its bed was a tangle of weedy growth.